timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 and refresh the last month's data.

-You can now run a normal `SELECT` on the continuous aggregate and it will give you the aggregated data, for example, to select the daily averages for device 1 during the first three months:
+You can now run a normal `SELECT` on the continuous aggregate and it will give you the aggregated data, for example, to select the hourly averages for device 1 during the first three months:

 ```sql